SumaiyaMunas123/gh-actions-for-ci-cd-4039293/README.md

-# COURSENAME
+# GitHub Actions for CI/CD: Build, Test, and Deploy
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `GitHub Actions for CI/CD: Build, Test, and Deploy`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]